mattscy/MagicAPI/docs/api/subscription/index.md

 `int GetTotalSpent()`

 ## Events
 `Cancelled -> (bool overridden)`
 Fires when the subscription is cancelled for any reason.
-Overridden is true if the
+Overridden is true if it was cancelled by a new subscription that was created by the same function for the same object.

 [sub]: ../subscription/
 [mag]: ../magic/